Roseland Farm is located in Upstate, NY

 It has been a while since we have seen a different type of animal in our

 for a day or two and then moved on.
-Last year, the female climbed up
+Then, the female climbed up

 on the island in the pond and built a nest.
 She laid eggs, but for

 some reason, right after a weird storm, both the male and the female